SWORDIntel/STARDRIVE/README.md

 ## Current Status
 This project is currently in the early development and reverse-engineering phase.
 The core Rust project structure is set up, and initial integration with `libusb` (for USB communication) and `libevdi` (for virtual display management) has been established.

+**Static analysis of Windows driver files has been completed.** This has provided valuable insights into the device's USB configuration and the different functionalities (display and network) handled by separate interfaces.

 **Important Note:** Development is currently blocked by the need for a persistent Linux environment with properly installed kernel headers.
 The current environment (LiveCD) does not support kernel module compilation or persistent driver installation.

 ## High-Level Plan